US opens probe of Cruise robotaxi braking, clogging traffic | KRDO

 AP Auto Writer

 DETROIT (AP) — US safety regulators are investigating reports that autonomous robotaxis run by General Motors’ Cruise LLC can stop too quickly or unexpectedly come to a halt, potentially stranding passengers.
 The National Highway Traffic Safety Administration says it opened the probe after getting three reports of Cruise autonomous vehicles braking so hard that they were rear-ended by other vehicles.
 At the time, robotaxis were staffed by human safety drivers.
 The agency also says it has multiple reports of Cruise robotaxis without human safety drivers becoming immobilized in San Francisco traffic, possibly stranding passengers and blocking lanes.
-There have been two reports of related injuries, including serious injuries to a bicyclist, according to the NHTSA crash database.
+It has no reports of injuries in the crashes.